 REV.1 Engineering brought a new technical approach, as well as a refreshingly transparent relationship that this client had not experienced previously.
-(Check our blog on Transparency to learn more about how we work with clients.)
 At REV.1 we integrate ourselves with our client and work together as a team to achieve a common objective.
 Rather than approaching the medical device development from a mechanical perspective first, we worked to understand the problem that needed to be solved, and then solved it.
 In this case, our materials engineers identified 15-20 candidate material sets, acquired samples and developed a unique test regimen to further narrow the field.
 In the end, three materials endured the testing, and one clearly rose to the top.

 Our team of mechanical engineers, designers and technicians were able to utilize these findings to design an elegant and innovative delivery system.
 Ultimately, REV.1 Engineering guided the physicians’ group into pre-clinical testing and assisted through the next round of fundraising once feasibility was proven.